ThomasHAOD/system-reporter-app/codelog.md

 ## Day 1

 Managed to set up a simple server with hello world getting from the front end to the back end and logged.
 Getting it returned is a nightmare...I have a feeling I'm getting into the world of buffers and streams of which I only have the highest of high level knowledge, my head hurts...job for tomorrow.

+## Day 2

+A fresh brain makes for good progress it would seem.
+Something weird is happening on creating a string when initially receiving data on the server, so sending it as a response is not parsable if sent straight back to the client.
+If I send back a stringified JSON object created on the back end that works fine.
+Puzzler, but at least I'm getting a hello world message on the front end too now.